refgenie/refgenie/docs/usage.md

                         Path to local genome configuration file.
 Optional if REFGENIE environment variable is set.
   -s GENOME_SERVER, --genome-server GENOME_SERVER
-                        URL to use for the genome_server attribute in config file.
+                        URL to use for the genome_servers attribute in config file.
 Default: http://refgenomes.databio.org
 ```